-Noise cancelling technology is best at combating low, droning frequencies, and the WF-1000XM3 was pretty good at that when it released in 2019, but the WF-1000XM4 is better across the board.
-In lower registers, the WF-1000XM4 comprehensively attenuates approximately between 5 and 25dB of noise.
+Noise cancelling technology is best at combating low, droning frequencies, and the WF-1000XM3 was pretty good at that when it was released in 2019, but the WF-1000XM4 is better across the board.
+In lower registers, the WF-1000XM4 comprehensively attenuates approximately between 5-25dB of noise.
 The older iteration, meanwhile struggles to attenuate more than 5dB in the bass frequencies.

 On the WF-1000XM4, you can cycle through the ANC modes, including ambient sound, by tapping the left earbud.
 The Speak to Chat feature is particularly useful when someone needs to ask a quick question, automatically turning on audio passthrough when someone starts talking, so you can have a conversation without having to hit pause or remove the earbuds.
 That said, we all know you’re polite and will remove the earphones for long conversations, right?
 It’s no contest, and the WF-1000XM4 is the clear winner here.

 While Apple devices still use the AAC codec for wireless audio, an area where it’s a tie between both Sony earbuds, Android users get to access Sony’s high-bitrate LDAC codec with the WF-1000XM4.
 The lossy SBC codec is the best option with the WF-1000XM3 for Android due to the unreliable ways different devices handle AAC.
 In the battle for superior audio quality, this one goes to the new guy in town.

 Both sets of earphones provide Sony’s 360 Reality Audio and some form of digital sound enhancement engine (DSEE).
 This makes them both better than your average earphones because 360 Reality Audio creates a greater spatial surround sound experience—mind you, it’s limited to platforms that are compatible like Tidal, Deezer, and Amazon Music HD.
 The track selection is further narrowed by the necessity that 360 Reality Audio requires songs to be mixed specifically for surround sound.

 DSEE is Sony’s workaround to upscale lossy audio to high resolution.
 The WF-1000xm3 has DSEE HX and the WF-1000XM4 has the upgraded DSEE Extreme.
 The difference is hard to notice for most people, but DSEE is helpful for lossy streaming in either case.
 It uses an algorithm to contextually predict and add missing frequencies to lossy audio files.